AustinBoyuJiang/v4.austinjiang.com/public/blog/calhacks12.0/calhacks12.0.md

 This is the first blog I've written to record my personal experiences.
 I plan to write more regularly from now on.

-In this post, I want to share my journey participating in Cal Hacks 12.0.
+From Waterloo to San Francisco, I embarked on one of the craziest journeys of my life during midterm season.
+This post captures my three days at Cal Hacks 12.0, filled with chaos, exhaustion, and a deep sense of fulfillment.

 <img src="./images/4.jpg" alt="drawing" width="500"/>